 Keeping labor costs as low as possible is vital to profitability, but you can’t do everything alone.
 Kyle notes that:

-According to Kyle, it’s best to hire part-time staff that is willing to work very short shifts on an ad-hoc basis at the food truck.
+According to Kyle, it’s best to hire part-time staff that are willing to work very short shifts on an ad-hoc basis at the food truck.
 High-school students, family members, and others who need just a few hours are often a great way to begin.

 Kyle also advises that, at least for the first year, it is important to make sure that you minimize what you need to pay employees for.
 Do all of the prep work and cleaning yourself until the business becomes more viable.